 Mayor Walsh has taken unprecedented steps to plan the city’s future.
 First, for pulling together Imagine 2030 which serves as the city’s master plan.
 In addition this effort has been complimented with a number of additional planning initiatives such as Go Boston 2030 and Climate Ready Boston.
 Through this planning Mayor Walsh and his administration has articulated a bold vision and has identified a number of recommendations and action plans which will keep moving the city forward as a global leader.

-Highway Administrator, MassDOT
+Former Highway Administrator, MassDOT

 Thomas recently oversaw the establishment of electronic tolling across the entire commonwealth tolling facilities.
 Tom was able to bring this full project together in terms of physical design, construction and technology with great success and most elements were put in place before schedule.
 In addition, Tom leads the South Boston Waterfront transportation working group and has helped drive important access and mobility improvements in the area and was also the Transportation Commissioner for the City of Boston, in that capacity he helped move forward Menino’s administration transportation agenda.

-Robert has spent his career leading and developing transformation real estate activities on behalf of Beal Companies and then Related Beal.
+Robert has spent his career leading and developing transformational real estate activities on behalf of Beal Companies and then Related Beal.
 In addition to being a top notch real estate expert Roberts transformative influences have also been greatly felt in the civic and public realm as well.
 With a portfolio of real estate assets that is substantive in both character and size, Robert has also found the time to lead and contribute to critical organizations such as the Museum of Fine Arts, United Way, A Better City, and Art center in South Boston as well as being the first real estate company to develop incubator biotech space in the greater Boston area.

 Cathy Douglas Stone